Topics in Probability, Parametric Estimation and Stochastic Calculus: The method of least squares

 \begin{example} (Simultaneous prediction band for the response) With the estimates for the mean response provided by (\ref{int:conf:mresp}) and (\ref{scheffe}) at hand, we may now pose ourselves the problem of ``predicting'' where the response itself,

-is likely to fall, where, as in Example \ref{simult:band}, we should think of $\bm{\textsf x}$ as a new observation for the regressor which has taken place after the data $({\bf x},{\bf y})$ has been gathered, hence the ``prediction'' terminology.
+is likely to fall, where, as in Example \ref{simult:band}, we should think of $\bm{\textsf x}$ as a new observation for the regressor which has taken place after the data $({\bf x},{\bf y})$ has been gathered, hence the ``prediction'' terminology\footnote{This emphasis on response prediction foreshadows a defining tendency in Data Science: the prioritization of predictive accuracy, often at the cost of model interpretability; see Remark~\ref{int:acc} and the surrounding discussion.}.
 In particular, $\bm{\textsf e}$ is independent of $\widehat\beta$, which has been constructed out of $({\bf x},{\bf y})$, so that $\mathscr Y_{\bm{\textsf x}}$ is independent of $\widehat\beta$ as well.
 Combining this with (\ref{resp:new:eq}), (\ref{norm:pred}) and Proposition \ref{norm:spce} (3) we see that

 which by the standard argument gives the sought-after pointwise ``prediction interval'' for the response,